TeamRegio/EpiRegioDB/docs/UseCases.rst

 The following table summarizes how to interpret the *Cell type score*:

 .. image:: ./images/CellTypeScoreDetails.png
-  :alt: Cell type score formula
+  :alt: Cell type score details
-  :width: 400
+  :width: 600

 The *Cell type score* can be used to rank REMs according to their importance between cell types for the same gene or to rank REMs within one cell type.